brugr9/UEPluginIntegrationTool/README.md

 ## 3. Demo

+Usually, the PUB-SUB pattern is used to connect endpoints of distributed systems whose applications usually even run on different machines.
+For the demo, both endpoints are in the same application for simplicity's sake &ndash; so both the ZeroMQ PUB socket and the ZeroMQ SUB socket are here in the Unreal Engine, more precisely in the level named Map_PubSub_Demo.

 In the content browser enable the listing of plugin folders by checking `Settings > Show Engine Content`.
 Find and navigate to folder 'Integration Tool Content'.
-The folder 'Demo' provides with three Blueprints BP_CubeCyan, BP_CubeYellow and BP_CubeGreen as well as with a map Map_PubSub_Demo.
+The folder 'Demo' provides with three Blueprints BP_CubeCyan, BP_CubeYellow and BP_CubeGreen as well as with the level named Map_PubSub_Demo.

 ![Screenshot of Plugin Content](Docs/ScreenshotPluginContent.jpg "Screenshot of Plugin Content")
 <br>*Fig. 3.1.: Screenshot of Content Browser with Integration Tool Content*